-We also reviewed the information we already held about the service and provider.
-This included their last inspection reports and notifications.
+We reviewed the information we already held about the service and provider.
+This included registration information and notifications.
 A notification is information about important events, which the provider is required to tell us about by law.
 We used all of this information to plan our inspection.